 - At the end of Portal 2, the Big Bad's mismanagement of the Enrichment Center has brought it to the brink of a nuclear meltdown and the Final Battle is a race against the clock to put GLaDOS back in control before the whole place explodes.
 Meanwhile, the facility is breaking apart around you with flames everywhere, alarms, you name it.
 After the fight is won, the next scene, some hours later, shows the facility restored to normal functioning and fully repaired, with not even a Hand Wave as to how this was accomplished.

 - However, this is lampshaded a bit: it's explicitly stated that the countdown is not to the point when the reactor actually melts down, but to when it becomes impossible to keep it from doing so.

 - Done in Conduit 2 with the pulsing, antique runaway Nazi nuclear Doomsday Device that Prometheus disables ten seconds before it blows.

 - If only it worked like that in real-world nuclear reactors.
+In real life, a shutdown (known in the United States as a SCRAM) is largely a matter of turning an immediate and overwhelming problem into a big-but-manageable problem spread out over time.
 Even after shut-down, nuclear fuel still releases decay heat due to short-lived radioisotopes left over from the original chain reaction decaying, releasing radioactivity and heat.
-This heat that must be removed or else it will cause a meltdown.
+This heat must be removed or else it will cause a meltdown.
 In fact, about half of a nuclear reactor's safety features are just there to allow decay heat to be vented away.
 Decay heat piling up after a cooling system failure was the main cause of the Three Mile Island accident and the Fukushima disaster.